steveonly2/Aegis-Screenshot-Assitor/README.md

 # Aegis-Screenshot-Assitor

-an Automatic Screenshot Program BUTTT HIGHLY CUSTOMIZABLE WITH OPTIONS SUCH AS:
+an Automatic Screenshot Program BUT HIGHLY CUSTOMIZABLE WITH OPTIONS SUCH AS:

 WEBHOOK URL

 USER ID

 CUSTOM TEXT

 CUSTOM GIF

-CUSTOMIZABLE WINDOW WHICH SHOULD BE USED TO TAKE THE SCREENSHOT OF Credits to steveonly2 (Main Dev), Pyt (Dev)
+CUSTOMIZABLE WINDOW WHICH SHOULD BE USED TO TAKE THE SCREENSHOT OF

+Credits to steveonly2 (Main Dev), Pyt (Dev)

+# INSTALLATION

+# DOWNLOAD PYTHON -https://www.python.org/ftp/python/3.12.7/python-3.12.7-amd64.exe (64 bit for windows)

+# ADD IT TO PATH.

+# THEN OPEN COMMAND PROMPT AND COPY AND PASTE COMMAND GIVEN BELOW ONE BY ONE.

+pip install pywin32

+pip install keyboard

+pip install Pillow

+pip install requests

+pip install discord-webhook

 Licensed by